Leslie0319/Leslie0319/README.md

 # Leslie0319

 The founder of Zero Matrix Technology.
-Building practical software products with a focus on **full-stack engineering, automation, data reliability, and AI-assisted workflows**.
+Building practical software products with a focus on full-stack engineering, automation, data reliability, and AI-assisted workflows.

-Graduate student at the **University of Chinese Academy of Sciences (UCAS)**, currently studying **cryptography and privacy-preserving computation**.
+Graduate student at the University of Chinese Academy of Sciences (UCAS), currently studying cryptography and privacy-preserving computation.

 ## Featured Projects